barau17/PhishingServer/README.md

 # PhishingServer
-Phising server for the Ethical Hacking class
+Phising server for the Ethical Hacking and Penetration Testing at NTNU